eschares/eschares.github.io/index.md

 Together with colleagues at the ScholCommLab, we released an open dataset of list APC prices from six publishers over the five years 2019-2023.
 The [dataset](https://doi.org/10.7910/DVN/CR1MMV), a [data paper](https://arxiv.org/abs/2406.08356) describing its construction, and an [analysis preprint](https://arxiv.org/abs/2407.16551) are all freely available online.
 We estimate that the scholarly community has paid nearly $9 billion in 2023 US dollars in APCs to these six publishers over these five years.
 In 2023 alone, we estimate $2.5 billion was paid in APCs.

 My study on [the impact of the 2022 OSTP](https://doi.org/10.1162/qss_a_00237) "Nelson" guidance memorandum, which will make U.S. federally funded research publicly available after 2026, was published in 2022.
 A companion website hosts [interactive versions](https://ostp.lib.iastate.edu) of each graph from the article, allowing users to pan, zoom, hover, and explore the data more thoroughly.
-The study was cited 49 times by the OSTP in their November 2023 ["Report to the U.S. Congress on Financing Mechanisms for Open Access Publishing of Federally Funded Research"](https://www.whitehouse.gov/wp-content/uploads/2023/11/Open-Access-Publishing-of-Scientific-Research.pdf) and June 2024 [Updated Report to the U.S. Congress on Financing Mechanisms for Open Access Publishing of Federally Funded Research](https://www.whitehouse.gov/wp-content/uploads/2024/06/2024-Report-to-Appropriations-Committee-on-Scholarly-Publishing-and-Public-Access-Implementation.pdf) to the Appropriations Committees of the U.S. Senate and House.
+The study was cited 49 times by the OSTP in [November 2023](https://www.bidenwhitehouse.gov/wp-content/uploads/2023/11/Open-Access-Publishing-of-Scientific-Research.pdf) and [June 2024](https://www.bidenwhitehouse.gov/wp-content/uploads/2024/06/2024-Report-to-Appropriations-Committee-on-Scholarly-Publishing-and-Public-Access-Implementation.pdf) reports to the Appropriations Committees of the U.S. Senate and House.

 To help with collection analysis, I created and launched [Unsub Extender](https://unsubextender.lib.iastate.edu/), a free Python-based web app to help libraries better analyze and understand their [Unsub](https://unsub.org) data.
 I published a [paper](https://doi.org/10.1162/qss_a_00200) describing its use, and the project was honored with the 2022 RUSA ETS [Best Emerging Technology Application](https://rusaupdate.org/2022/03/2022-ets-best-emerging-technology-application-award/) (BETA) Award and the 2022 ASEE ELD [Innovation in Access to Engineering Information Award](https://sites.asee.org/eld/about-the-eld/awards/#innovation).